 Do you believe in ghosts, or are you highly skeptical?
 Regardless, are you intrigued by the eerie, bone-chilling “pleasure of the shudder”?
 This course will explore the widely varied realms of ghost fiction and film--from the classic haunted house tales to modern psychological thrillers--exploring why different cultures around the globe fear what they do.
 We seeking answers to such questions as: When are ghosts more than shadowy spirits of the departed?
 Might we see them as metaphors or our own subconscious emotions, such as guilt, fear, and frustration?
 How are gender, race and religion represented in these stories through time?
 The course contains projects that are both creative and analytical.

-English 4: Literature of Dissent: Contemporary Science & Speculative Fiction
+English 4: Science Fiction Honors

 This course is a study in the history of science fiction from its nineteenth-century precursors to the present and beyond.
 The course will pay special attention to the shift in the genre's status, from respectable work of the imagination ("speculative fiction") to despised escapist entertainment ("pulp") and back, before it became a spectrum of subgenres (cyberpunk, horror, "literary,” etc.).
 The interpretation of the science fiction texts is thus set within the history of science fiction readers, publishers and writers, from the earliest pulps to massive "convergence culture" science fiction that straddles books, film, TV, and internet fandom.
 All facets and outlets of the genre will be source material for the mixed lecture and discussion course format.